TalaikisInc/Quantrade/README.md

 # Quantrade

-Quantrade (quantrade.co.uk) is quantitative strategies portfolio index, generating trade signals from its portfolio.
+[Quantrade](https://quantrade.co.uk) is quantitative strategies portfolio index, generating trade signals from its portfolio.

 ## What it does

 It uses data server, running Metatrader 4 platforms and processing server that gets the data via WebDAV, processes it and then displays generated content.
-It would query when configured data server periodically generating trade signals automatically from created strategies.
+It would query, when configured, data server periodically to generate trade signals automatically from created strategies.

 ## STATUS